marmello77/network-drawing/README.md

 2. figures (folder)

     a. net1_bipartite_graph.png -> monolayer network drawn as a bipartite graph, vertex colors by class.

+    b. net1_bipartite_matrix_modules.png -> monolayer network drawn as an incidence matrix with the modules identified.

-    b. net1_bipartite_matrix.png -> monolayer network drawn as an incidence matrix.
+    c. net1_bipartite_matrix.png -> monolayer network drawn as an incidence matrix.

+    d. net1_igraph_graph_modules_bi.png -> monolayer network drawn as an energy-minimization graph, vertex colors by module.
+Modularity analyzed in the package bipartite.

+    e. net1_igraph_graph_modules_ig.png -> monolayer network drawn as an energy-minimization graph, vertex colors by module.
+Modularity analyzed in the package igraph.

-    c. net1_igraph_graph_multi.png -> multilayer network drawn as an energy-minimization graph, with multiple taxonomic groups, each identified by a different color.
+    f. net1_igraph_graph_multi.png -> multilayer network drawn as an energy-minimization graph, with multiple taxonomic groups, each identified by a different color.

-    d. net1_igraph_graph_taxon.png -> monolayer network drawn as an energy-minimization graph, with multiple taxonomic groups, each identified by a different color.
+    g. net1_igraph_graph_taxon.png -> monolayer network drawn as an energy-minimization graph, with multiple taxonomic groups, each identified by a different color.

-    e. net1_igraph_graph.png -> monolayer network drawn as an energy-minimization graph, vertex colors by class.
+    h. net1_igraph_graph.png -> monolayer network drawn as an energy-minimization graph, vertex colors by class.

+    i. net2_igraph_graph_modules_ig.png -> monolayer network drawn as an energy-minimization graph, with multiple taxonomic groups, vertex colors by module, vertex shapes by taxon.
+Modularity analyzed in the package igraph.

 3. MyTriangle.R -> additional function to create the diamond shape used to represent some vertex types.
 This is a modification of the "mytriangle" function provided in the [igraph manual](https://igraph.org/r/doc/shapes.html).